Knowledge base

 - Download the desktop app kDrive for Linux (file type .AppImage)

-- Fuse2 (required to run an appimage*)
+- Fuse2 (required to run a appimage):

 - D-Bus

-- Gnome-keyring or kwallet(usually already present on your machine except with certain lightweight distributions)
+- Gnome-keyring or kwallet (It is likely already present on your machine except with certain light distributions)

 - Place the file in a folder named, for example, "Applications".